zchee/golang-wiki/MinimumRequirements.md

 ### Windows

-Windows XP or higher.
+Windows XP (w/ Service Pack 2) or higher.
 But we don't currently (2016-09-23) have a Windows XP running.
 That is https://github.com/golang/go/issues/10267

 We run builders testing Go on Windows Server 2008 R2 Datacenter Edition.
 That is basically Windows 7 or above.